Everything to know about the controversy over Jordan Chiles’ Olympic bronze medal - KESQ

 USA Gymnastics’ appeal is denied

-USA Gymnastics said the Court of Arbitration for Sport has denied its appeal for Chiles to keep her floor exercise bronze medal.
+USA Gymnastics said on Monday the Court of Arbitration for Sport had denied its appeal for Chiles to keep her floor exercise bronze medal.

 “USA Gymnastics was notified by the Court of Arbitration for Sport (CAS) on Monday that their rules do not allow for an arbitral award to be reconsidered even when conclusive new evidence is presented,” the organization said in a statement Monday evening, adding it would continue to pursue the case.